ebisLab/ebisLab/README.md

 🌱 I’m currently learning data algorithms

-👯 I’m looking to collaborate with UX designer in turning your concepts into real applications
+👯 I’m looking to collaborate with UX designer in turning their concepts into real applications

 🤔 I’m looking for help with redux